dcunited001/dcunited001.github.io/_drafts/facets-of-greatness-systems-theory.md

   - "what A thinks that B thinks about what A thinks of C ..."

 TODO: notes on social behavior & game theory & laplacian?

+### "Fighting Shadows" or Defending Against "Hall of Mirrors"

+- when a manipulative opponent has gained an advantageous foothold around you, they want to ensure that your [group's] understanding of the situation remains sufficiently dissociated from the truth.
+  - therefore they will lie, even when they do not need to, so that you [and your group's] understanding of the situation retains a shape that permits the adversary to understand how you will react in situations with similar metatypes
+  - they want to know, from a perspective of type theory: in similar types of situations, how will you respond
+  - the whole point in surrounding you with a "Hall of Mirrors" is to surround you with threat-like scenarios, each presenting you with choices to respond.
+    - the people orchestrating manipulation around you will seek to keep you
+      - (1) predictable and
+      - (2) deceived
+        - by gluing (from a functional/compositional math perspective) these perceived threats to fallacious causes that are sufficiently explicable
+        - this way, the manipulative adversary can dupe you into acting against a quantifyable number of threats that they are testing you with
+          - connection to metatype: they will goad you into acting against any perceived threat, so that they know how likely you are to act against the true culprits if you begin to understand the truth of the situation
+          - they do this to goad you into displaying a measureable will to stand up for yourself, while convincing you to waste time fighting shadows in a hall of mirrors.